ECE530-2023/news-analyzer-ajay2093/Final_Project/Readme.md

 `register_user(email: str)`: This method takes an email address as input, sends a verification email to the provided email address, and registers the user in the Firebase Authentication service.

 `authenticate_user() -> str`: This method authenticates the user using Google Firebase Authentication.
 It prompts the user to enter a valid ID token and verifies it using the Firebase Authentication service.
 If the token is valid, it returns the email address of the authenticated user.
-Authentication class: This class provides authentication functionality using Google Firebase.
-It has two methods:

-`register_user(email: str)`: This method takes an email address as input, sends a verification email to the provided email address, and registers the user in the Firebase Authentication service.

-`authenticate_user()` -> str: This method authenticates the user using Google Firebase Authentication.
-It prompts the user to enter a valid ID token and verifies it using the Firebase Authentication service.
-If the token is valid, it returns the email address of the authenticated user.

 ## FileUploader class:
 This class provides functionality for uploading and retrieving files from Google Drive using the Google Drive API.
 It has four methods: